 Will bitcoin replace the dollar as the next reserve currency?

 I don’t know with 100% certainty.
 No one does.
 Though I suspect the chances are higher than most realize.
 Two of the world’s most successful investors, Ray Dalio, co-chief investment officer of the world’s largest hedge fund, Bridgewater Associates and Charlie Munger, vice chairman of Berkshire Hathaway, have spelled doom for the U.S. dollar due to the massive amount of money being printed and debt being accrued by the United State government.
-I will leave you with what they both have said in the following videos:
+I will leave you Ray Dalio’s in-depth and enlightening video:

 May This Help Secure Your Future